keypom/keypom-docs/docs/Tutorials/Advanced/daos/introduction.md

 ---

 ## Creating your Project
-In this section, you'll prepare to create the DAO auto-registration tool using the skeleton code made available to you at the [Keypom SDK repo](https://github.com/keypom/keypom-js).
+In this section, you'll prepare to create the auto-registration tool using the skeleton code made available to you at the [Keypom SDK repo](https://github.com/keypom/keypom-js).

 First, you'll want to clone the repo: